proxmox/ceph/ceph/doc/cephadm/services/rgw.rst

 .. prompt:: bash #

-   ceph orch apply rgw east --realm=myorg --zone=us-east-1 --placement="2 myhost1 myhost2"
+   ceph orch apply rgw east --realm=myorg --zonegroup=us-east-zg-1 --zone=us-east-1 --placement="2 myhost1 myhost2"

 Note that in a multisite situation, cephadm only deploys the daemons.
 It does not create or update the realm or zone configurations.
-To create a new realm and zone, you need to do something like:
+To create a new realms, zones and zonegroups you can use :ref:`mgr-rgw-module` or manually using something like:

 .. prompt:: bash #

-  radosgw-admin realm create --rgw-realm=<realm-name> --default
+  radosgw-admin realm create --rgw-realm=<realm-name>

 .. prompt:: bash #

-  radosgw-admin zonegroup create --rgw-zonegroup=<zonegroup-name>  --master --default
+  radosgw-admin zonegroup create --rgw-zonegroup=<zonegroup-name>  --master

 .. prompt:: bash #

-  radosgw-admin zone create --rgw-zonegroup=<zonegroup-name> --rgw-zone=<zone-name> --master --default
+  radosgw-admin zone create --rgw-zonegroup=<zonegroup-name> --rgw-zone=<zone-name> --master

 .. prompt:: bash #